danielradu10/Christmas-Game-/README.md

 LVL3:
 The third level is unfinished, but the main idea is that you have to run and jump with Santa.

+This project helped me to improve my OOP skills along with the C++ programming language.
+I've tried to implement physics, animations and different user interactions.